-Combining academic and practice-based learning to develop person-centred cultures and professional practice using practitioner inquiry.
+Combining academic and practice-based learning to develop person-centred cultures for individual and team professional practice

 This programme helps practitioners to develop person-centred cultures, using a professional practice-based learning model that embraces practitioner inquiry and practitioner research.
 Developing their knowledge and skills students will be enabled to develop their understanding of person-centredness and become practitioners who are sensitive to the needs of their team and people who use healthcare services.
 The programme values knowledge gained through critical reflection on practice experience used in conjunction with the range of knowledge sources.
 The delivery of person-centred practice (McCormack and McCance 2017) requires practitioners to know and understand self in the context of their practice.
-Critical reflection is one means to achieve this.
-Consequently, within the DPHC the focus is on the practitioner learning from practice, understanding the theory underpinning their professional practice-based learning and applying this learning to practice.
+Consequently, the focus is on the practitioner learning from practice, understanding the theory underpinning their professional practice-based learning and applying this learning to practice.

 Sign up for course updates

 Sign up to receive regular updates, news and information on courses, events and developments at Ulster University.

 We’ll not share your information and you can unsubscribe at any time.